dart-lang/language/working/macros/feature-specification.md

 If a cycle arises in macro applications waiting for other macro applications to complete then a `StateError ` is thrown.

+Subsequent introspection calls on the same target will always throw `StateError`, even if all macro applications on the target have finished, to ensure a deterministic outcome.

 Rules might be added in future to decide in some specific cases which macro should run with incomplete introspection results to break a cycle.
 For example, there might be a rule specifying that an application to a superclass runs first